ddnexus/pagy/docs/how-to.md

 ==- Avoid the count

-When the count caching is not an option, you may want to use the [countless extra](extras/countless.md), which totally avoid the need for a count query, still providing an acceptable subset of the full pagination features.
+When the count caching is not an option, you may want to use the [countless extra](extras/countless.md), which totally avoids the need for a count query, still providing an acceptable subset of the full pagination features.

 ===